-Our Company was incorporated in the Cayman Islands on May 9, 2018.
+Our ultimate holding company was incorporated in the Cayman Islands on May 9, 2018.
 Before the completion of the restructuring in 2019, we completed the Series A investments.
 From January 2020 to April 2020, Series A investors exercised the options and converted their equity interests in Adlai Hangzhou to Series A preferred shares of the Company.
 As a result, we issued (i) 3,500,000 Series A preferred shares to LAI NUO (BVI) LIMITED; (ii) 6,060,000 Series A preferred shares to JIN YIN (BVI) LIMITED; (iii) 3,430,000 Series A preferred shares to LV YI (BVI) LIMITED; and (iv) 1,570,000 Series A preferred shares to Yingzhi International Limited.

-In parallel with our reorganization, we also completed our series B financing issuing certain convertible loans by our PRC Subsidiary.
-Meanwhile, we also entered into a forward contract with Series B investors to grant them an option to convert their convertible loans of our PRC Subsidiary to Series B preferred shares of the Company.
-During April 2020 to May 2020, Series B investors had exercised the option, and we issued (i) 1,000,000 Series B preferred shares to BJKR Management Ltd. for consideration of RMB25,000,000; (ii) 960,000 Series B preferred shares to Ningbo Meishan Bonded Port Area Yahui Xinrun Investment Management Center (Limited Partnership) for consideration of RMB24,000,000; (iii) 640,000 Series B preferred shares to Beijing Yahui Qianfeng Equity Investment Partnership (Limited Partnership) for consideration of RMB16,000,000; (iv) 2,000,000 Series B preferred shares to Dexuan (Shanghai) Enterprise Management Center (Limited Partnership) for consideration of RMB50,000,000.
+In parallel with our reorganization, we also completed our series B financing issuing certain convertible loans by Hangzhou Adlai.
+Meanwhile, we also entered into a forward contract with Series B investors to grant them an option to convert their convertible loans of Hangzhou Adlai to Series B preferred shares of the Company.
+During April 2020 to May 2020, Series B investors had exercised the option, and we issued (i) 1,000,000 Series B preferred shares to BJKR Management Ltd. for consideration of RMB25,000,000; (ii) 960,000 Series B preferred shares to Ningbo Meishan Bonded Port Area Yahui Xinrun Investment Management Center (Limited Partnership) for consideration of RMB24,000,000; (iii) 640,000 Series B preferred shares to Beijing Yahui Qianfeng Equity Investment Partnership (Limited Partnership) for consideration of RMB16,000,000; (iv) 2,000,000 Series B preferred shares to QHYM Investment Ltd. for consideration of RMB50,000,000; and (v) 2,000,000 Series B preferred shares to Dexuan (Shanghai) Enterprise Management Center (Limited Partnership) for consideration of RMB50,000,000.
 On May 20, 2019, we entered into a warrant agreement with China Equities HK Limited under the condition of a bank facility agreement.
 In July 2021, China Equities HK Limited elected to exercise cashless exchange of such warrants, and we issued 100,000 Series B preferred shares to China Equities HK Limited.